Dawesome101/data-structures-and-algorithms/java/datastructures/lib/src/main/java/datastructures/linkedlist/README.md

      - Arguments: none
      - Returns: a string representing all the values in the Linked List, formatted as:
      - `"{ a } -> { b } -> { c } -> NULL"`
+   - append
+     - arguments: new value
+     - adds a new node with the given value to the end of the list
+   - insert before
+     - arguments: value, new value
+     - adds a new node with the given new value immediately before the first node that has the value specified
+   - insert after
+     - arguments: value, new value
+     - adds a new node with the given new value immediately after the first node that has the value specified